-Landowners who wish to protect their land so that its special scenic, historic and natural features remain intact for future generations, can use various tools to restrict the type, amount and location of future development.
-These techniques are all private and voluntary, and they provide more permanent ways to protect land than is possible using governmental regulations such as zoning, critical environmental area designation, etc. A brief description of each option follows.
-The Land Trust staff is available to further discuss any of these alternatives with conservation-minded landowners.
+Conservation-minded landowners who wish to protect their land can use various tools to restrict the type, amount and location of future development.
+These tools are private and voluntary, and they provide more permanent land protection than is possible using governmental regulations.
+Our land conservation staff is available to discuss any of these options with interested landowners.

-The Land Trust is responsible for monitoring to ensure compliance with the easement.
-If there is a violation, the Land Trust works with the landowner to remedy the violation, and can take legal action to correct the violation if necessary.
-In order to ensure that there will be the financial capability to enforce the easement, the Land Trust requests an endowment to be held in a restricted fund for monitoring and enforcement.
-For more information, refer to the section Questions and Answers on Conservation Easements.
+HHLT is responsible for monitoring conserved properties to ensure compliance with easements.
+If a violation is discovered, we work with the landowner to remedy the situation and can take legal action to correct the violation, if necessary.
+In order to ensure we have the financial capability to monitor and enforce easements, we request an endowment to be held in a restricted fund.

 Conservation Easement Escrow Agreement

-Since a landowner's easement benefits his neighbors, it is advantageous for neighbors to execute easements jointly.
-A mechanism to coordinate this is the placement of signed conservation easements in escrow with the Land Trust or some other third party, to be recorded as a group when enough of them have been completed.
-This approach provides reassurance that landowners will not be alone in filing their easements, thus ensuring protection of the entire "neighborhood".
+Since one landowner’s easement benefits his neighbors, it is advantageous for neighbors to execute easements jointly.
+A mechanism to coordinate this is the placement of signed conservation easements in escrow with HHLT or some other third party, to be recorded as a group when enough of them have been completed.
+This approach provides reassurance that landowners will not be alone in filing their easements, thus ensuring protection of the entire neighborhood.

-An outright gift of land to the Hudson Highlands Land Trust provides the greatest tax benefit.
-However, unless the land has unique resource values or is appropriate for a public recreational site, the Land Trust will place a conservation easement on it and resell it, using the funds to continue protecting the land.
+An outright gift of land to HHLT provides the greatest tax benefit to the landowner.
+However, unless the land has unique natural resource values or is appropriate for a public recreational site, we will place a conservation easement on it and resell it, using the funds generated from the transaction to continue protecting the land.

-This is a sale of land to the Land Trust at a price less than fair market value.
+This is a sale of land to HHLT at a price below fair market value.
 The seller is entitled to an income tax deduction for the difference between the sale price and the fair market value as determined by a qualified appraiser.
-The Land Trust would normally resell the land subject to a conservation easement.
+As with land donations, we would normally resell the land subject to a conservation easement.